foerstj/loridan/README.md

 The original 3rd-party Loridan map, remastered.

 ## About
 A map with four towns.
 The original map is in German, now translated to English.
 The names & conversations contain lots of jokes, often referring to real-world events or insider jokes of the people who made it.
-Difficulty progression is too steep for singleplayer.
+Difficulty progression is a bit steep for singleplayer.
+Goes up to level 35.

 ## Installation & Compatibility
 - This map requires LoA.